dblessing/dblessing.github.io/_posts/2016-02-15-navigating-your-stock-options.md

 ## Taxes

 Taxes are probably the place you need to spend the most time scrutinizing the details.
-The reason people can't afford to exercise their shares is probably because of taxes.
-It's hard to understand because the strike price of options is usually so low.
+You may not be able to afford the costs associated with exercising your options.
+Why?
+Taxes.
+It's hard to understand because the strike price of options is usually very low.

 Let's lay out a scenario.
-You were granted the option to purchase 10,000 shares at .50 per share.
+You were granted the option to purchase 10,000 shares at $0.50 per share.
 That's $5,000.
 Many employees can save up $5,000 to exercise shares at some point - no problem.
 However, in some situations the taxes as a result of exercising those shares could **far** surpass value.
 Note that if you choose not to exercise your shares, there are no